 \section{Useful facts on combinatorial modulus}

 In this appendix, we have useful facts on combinatorial modulus.
-In particular, the last lemma, Lemma~\ref{UFD.lemma50}, is a result on the comparison of modulus in two different graphs.
-This lemma plays key roles on several occasions in this paper.
+In particular, the last lemma, Lemma~\ref{UFD.lemma50}, is a result on the comparison of moduli in two different graphs.
+This lemma plays a key role on several occasions in this paper.
 Let $V$ be a countable set and let $\P(V)$ be the power set of $V$.
 For $\rho: V \to [0, \infty)$ and $A \subseteq V$, define

 For $\U \subseteq \P(V)$, define

 Moreover for $\rho: V \to [0, \infty)$, define

 and